 san juan airport transfer avoid rip offs surge warning 5

-This is a 45-mile (72 km) trip east into rural Puerto Rico, and you absolutely must book a private shuttle in advance.
-Standard taxis and Uber are both highly risky for this specific route.
+This trip to the Ceiba ferry terminal is a 45-mile (72 km) drive east into rural Puerto Rico, and you must book a private shuttle in advance.
+Standard taxis and Uber are both high-risk for this specific route.

-A taxi might accept the $75 to $80 outbound fare, but they will leave you stranded in Ceiba when you need to return.
-Uber drivers routinely cancel once they see a 45-mile (72 km) destination.
-The unpaid, empty drive back to San Juan completely kills their economics.
+A taxi might accept the $75 to $80 outbound fare, but drivers will often leave you stranded in Ceiba when you need to return.
+Uber drivers routinely cancel once they see a 45-mile (72 km) destination — the unpaid, empty drive back to San Juan kills their economics.

 Dedicated private shuttles via Luquillo Taxi or Viator operators charge $90 to $130 flat, one way.
-They guarantee your seat and perfectly align with the ferry’s strict departure schedule.
-For Vieques or Culebra trips, a private SJU airport transfer is not optional.
-It is the only reliable way to go.
+They guarantee your seat and align with the ferry’s strict departure schedule.
+For Vieques or Culebra trips, a private SJU airport transfer is not optional — it is the only reliable way to go.

 Transfer option Cost (USD) Verdict